Julius L Moore

 Enterprise-grade home network.

-Cisco C1111-4PWB as sole router with a public IP from Comcast.
+A Cisco enterprise branch router acts as the sole router with a public IP from the ISP.
 ISP gateway in bridge mode.
 Every device in the house routes through infrastructure I configured from scratch.

 │